remymuller/pdf2keynote/README.rst

 pdf2keynote
 ===========

-automate the conversion from PDF to Apple's Keynote
+Automate the conversion of PDF slides to Apple's Keynote format.

 Install
 -------